Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Details of Datasets used in Demonstrations

 For the experiment, to confirm that GPT-4 can supply SCD with adequate prior knowledge, even if a direct edge of the ground truth is not apparent, we repeated the sampling of \num{1000} points from the entire dataset, until we obtained a subset on which PC, Exact Search, and DirectLiNGAM cannot discern the causal relationship ``Age''$\rightarrow$``HbA1c'' without prior knowledge.

 The results of the SCD on the subset are shown in Figure~\ref{DAG:health DAGs sampled}, and this subset is adopted to confirm the effectiveness of the proposed method.
-It is confirmed in all SCD results that ``Age'' $\rightarrow$ ``HbA1c'' does not appear, and ``Age'' is directly influenced by other variables, which we interpret as an unnatural behavior from the domain knowledge.
+All the SCD results confirm that ``Age'' $\rightarrow$ ``HbA1c'' does not appear, and ``Age'' is directly influenced by other variables, which we interpret as an unnatural behavior from the domain knowledge.